NASCAR Had Paramedic in Ryan Newman's Car 35 Seconds After Daytona 500Crash

 Newman, the 2008 Daytona 500 winner, has has been involved in several rolls at superspeedways.
 He has been outspoken about safety and has been fined by NASCAR for criticism it deemed excessive.

-"Ryan’s feedback in this will be key," NASCAR executive Steve O'Donnell said.
+"Ryan’s feedback in this will be key," O'Donnell said.
+"I think that’ll be a key component as it’s always been throughout the process when he’s been racing.”

+O'Donnell also said changes won’t be made to overtime rules as a result of the accident, but work continues dissecting Newman's crash and ongoing safety efforts.

+“Our job now is to have continued dialogue with the drivers, see what happens in terms of this race package," O'Donnell said.
+"Were there any changes from Talladega to Daytona in terms of how they raced?
+How that may have contributed or not to this incident and if we can make some changes we will.”